Are you looking for fun listening activities for children to do at home or in the classroom?

 While reading to children, ask different types of questions to develop their higher-order thinking skills.

-Examples are questions that require prediction, problem solving, understanding cause and effect, discussing character traits, personal opinions, etc.
+Examples include questions that require prediction, problem-solving, understanding cause and effect, discussing character traits, and giving personal opinions.

 12. Draw a Picture With Instructions